thangckt/stuff/_note.md

 ```

 ## `biber`/`latexindent` issue
-`biber`/`latexindent` include in TeX Live, but they are note really standalone programs.
-They require some Perl modules to work properly, but these modules are not included in the TeX Live distribution by default.
+`biber`/`latexindent` include in TeX Live, but they may error due to missing Perl modules.

 Can check if `biber`/`latexindent` works by running:
 ```sh